 Breast augmentation or breast enhancement is a procedure done to increase the size of the breast.
 It is performed for women who have lost fullness after pregnancy or breastfeeding, and also for women who desire more volume.
 It is a popular method used to increase the size, to augment the shape of the breast and to improve the symmetry of a woman’s breast.
 This is most often done using silicone cohesive-gel implants and sometimes fat-grafting.
+Breast augmentation surgery is an effective way to enhance the size of your breasts.
+It involves inserting implants into the chest area to create larger breasts.
+Breast Enlargement Surgery in Chennai, If you are considering breast enlargement surgery in Chennai, then you should consider the following factors before making any decisions.

 During your consultation, Dr. Sasi Kumar will work with you to identify what size of breast you desire from augmentation.
 As a general rule, every-150cc of implant volume approximately equals an increase in a single cup size.
 However, every patient's body is different.
 By discussing with your surgeon and their clinical team, you can set obtainable and healthy expectations together.